kamikaze06/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 1 :script that displays a confused smiley "(Ôo)' task 2 : script that display the content of the /etc/passwd file task 3 :Display the content of /etc/passwd and /etc/hosts
+task 1 :script that displays a confused smiley "(Ôo)' task 2 : script that display the content of the /etc/passwd file task 3 :Display the content of /etc/passwd and /etc/hosts task 4 : Display the last 10 lines of /etc/passwd